jkmg/My_Portfolio_Website/README.md

 ![](/images/Iris_correlation_matrix.png)

 # [Project 2: Build a classification model to predict the probability of heart failure](https://github.com/jkmg/Heart_Disease_Prediction)
-* In this project, I performed an exploratory data analysis on a dataset used for heart failure prediction, built several classification models to predict the probability of heart failure
+* In this project, I performed an exploratory data analysis on a dataset used for heart failure prediction, built several classification models to predict the probability of heart failure and compared performance between them.

 ![](/images/Heart_BoxPlot.png)